CLC3-GitFlow/CLC3-GitFlow/Usecases/Usecase3.md

 ![Usecase3](Images/Usecase-3.png)

 ## Tutorial (step-by-step instructions & reproducibility)
 For this usecase it is necessary to create a github token.
-If you have not allready create a github action please follow these instructions.
+If you have not allready create a github action please follow these instructions create personal github token for workflow and create secret for workflow.

 ### Create personal github token for workflow
 You should create a personal access token to use in place of a password with the command line or with the API.
 1. Verify your email address, if it hasn't been verified yet.
 2. In the upper-right corner of any page, click your profile photo, then click Settings.